 In an age of personal branding, intense competition, and lots of potential options for buyers, building a brand as a real estate agent is now more important than ever.

-Building a strong brand in any industry takes time and commitment.
+Building a strong real estate brand in any industry takes time and commitment.
 But the benefits far outweigh the costs.

-If you’re not convinced yet, here’s why you need to start thinking about when it comes about real estate branding
+If you’re not convinced yet, here’s what you need to start thinking about when it comes about real estate branding

 1. Nail Down Your Name & Logo